robogeek/globfs/README.md

 			else util.log('done');
 		});

-Changes permissions to read-only for all files with extension `.js` in the directory `n2all`.
+Changes permissions to read-only just for files with extension `.js` in the directory `n2all`.

     globfs.chown('n2all', '**/*.js', 666, 666,
 		function(err) {